 Spatulas come in many different shapes, sizes, and materials.
 Heat resistant rubber spatulas are very versatile and can be used for baking, cooking, and various other tasks such as emptying containers to get every last scrap (such as chocolate!).

 Since they are specially made to be heat resistant you don't need to worry about them melting in your pot.
-They are the most common multi-purpose spatula found in kitchens.
+They are the most common multi-purpose spatula in kitchens within your cooking tools and utensils.

-Fish Spatulas like the one pictured on the top left, are ideal for flipping delicate items such as when frying fish or other meats in a hot pan.
+- Fish Spatulas, like the one pictured at the top left, are ideal for flipping delicate items, such as when frying fish or other meats in a hot pan.
 The limited surface area created by the open spaces reduces the chance of the spatula sticking to the food.

 Thermometers